David Prittie is a freelance graphic artist living in New York City.

 With his experience in both graphic and theater arts, David brings a distinctive blend of skills and sensibilities to all of his creative endeavors.
 In addition to graphics and digital imaging, he has worked professionally as an actor, director, scenic artist, set and lighting designer, photographer, cinematographer and film and sound editor.
 Originally from northeast Ohio, he was the co-founder of The Kent Acting & Touring Company with director, James Thornton.
 David created KATC’s logo, programs and poster designs while also serving as its Technical Director, General Manager and lead actor.
 After earning an MFA from the Yale School of Drama, he co-founded the Kozo Theater in New York City with director, Jim Simpson, and co-produced several original plays, including Kozo’s critically-acclaimed adaptation of Bertolt Brecht’s Baal.

-David is currently working with long-time collaborator, Kyle Chepulis, The Flea Theater, and architects ARO, in developing façade signage and interior way-finding and donor wall designs for The Flea’s $22M permanent new home in Tribeca, a 3-theater complex slated to open in the Spring of 2017.
+David is currently working with long-time collaborator, Kyle Chepulis, The Flea Theater, and architects ARO, in developing façade signage, video displays, theater entrance signs, interior way-finding and donor wall designs for The Flea’s $23M permanent new home in Tribeca, a 3-theater complex slated to open in the Fall of 2017.